Medical Policy: 04.01.09

-For individuals with painful metastatic bone cancer who failed or are not candidates for radiotherapy who receive MRgFUS, the evidence includes a sham-controlled randomized trial.
+For individuals with painful metastatic bone cancer who have failed or are not candidates for radiotherapy who receive MRgFUS, the evidence includes a sham-controlled randomized trial and several case series.
 The RCT found statistically significant improvement after MRgFUS in a composite outcome comprised of reduction in pain and morphine use, and in pain reduction as a stand-alone outcome.
 A substantial proportion of patients in the treatment group experienced adverse events, but most of these were not severe and were transient.
 The case series also reported reductions in pain following MRgFUS treatment.
 The evidence is sufficient to determine that the technology results in a meaningful improvement in net health outcomes.

 Management of bone pain without an oncologic emergency, ablative strategies such as radiofrequency (RF) ablation and US ablation may also be performed to reduce pain and prevent skeletal related events (SREs).
 Several small studies have demonstrated the palliative effects of high intensity focused ultrasound (HIFU) treatment of bone lesions.

 In 2012, the American College of Radiology (ACR) issued appropriateness criteria for radiologic management of uterine leiomyomas that states: MR-guided high intensity ultrasound is another uterine sparing option to treat focal leiomyomas.
 It is noninvasive, though each treatment may take several hours to be completed.
-Its use currently is restricted to patients with fewer than six leiomyomas or leimyoma volume less than 900 cm3.
-To date, there is little long term information on the efficacy of this technology.
+Its use currently is restricted to patients with fewer than six leiomyomas or leimyoma volume less than 900 cm3 To date, there is little long term information on the efficacy of this technology.